longhorn/website/content/docs/1.5.0/terminology.md

 ### Secondary backups

-Backups external to the Kubernetes cluster, on S3 or NFS.
+Backups external to the Kubernetes cluster, on S3, NFS or CIFS.

 ### Snapshot